 Furthermore, it depends on what you want to play and how you want to play it.
 Some of the best graphics cards will still max out the settings on some of the latest games, while others are better suited to slightly older games.
 Though you won’t have to reach in your ancient back catalog of games, that’s for sure.
 (Though I highly encourage such activity.)

 Without further ado, and in no particular order, here are the six best budget graphics cards for cheap gaming.
+They’re perfect for building an inexpensive gaming PC.

 The Nvidia GTX 1060-3GB is an excellent budget graphics card, featuring a similar architecture to its bulkier 6GB counterpart (listed below).
 The GTX 1060-3GB performs well across the board.
 In some places, it even matches the performance of the Nvidia GTX 980 (one of the top GPUs from the previous generation).